Indian Scouts Guns and Holster Rig

 This Custer Era Indian Scouts Guns and Holster Rig is a beautiful outfit showing use and carry, but still a 100% complete with no major damage or losses.
 This is exactly what an Indian Scout would have worn and used while in the employment of the U.S. Cavalry during the Indian Wars.
 Whoever owned this indian scouts guns and holster rig was very proud and took excellent care of it.
 It’s a beautiful grouping of Indian Scout fighting arms from the historical Wild West era.

-The Pistol: An early Smith & Wesson Model 3, Russian First Model Single Action (also known as the Old, Old Model Russian) shipped about March 13, 1873, per factory letter – included.
+An early Smith & Wesson Model 3, Russian First Model Single Action (also known as the Old, Old Model Russian) shipped about March 13, 1873, per factory letter – included.
 Serial #17128, 44 S & W Russian C.F. caliber, with 6” barrel.
-The gun is in overall good original condition with a lanyard ring on the butt and original wood grips that fit perfectly.
+The gun is in overall good original condition with a lanyard ring on the butt and wood grips that are numbered to another gun but fit perfectly.
 The mechanics are good and the bore is good.
 The finish has turned to a dark brown patina overall with some case color showing on the hammer.
 All parts are original with the original steel front sight that has not been altered.
 It fits into the holster perfectly.
+This S&W handgun was a popular gun of the Old West and is only about 100 numbers off a documented Cole Younger gun.

 An early pattern 1876 Prairie Belt.
 The type issued to the U.S. Cavalry and referred to as a “scouting belt”.
 These belts would accommodate 45-70 rifle/carbine cartridges and had no provision for sabers or holsters.
 Most, as this one does, show typical field modifications of shortening at the buckle and tongue.
 The belt is 2 ½” wide x 36” long (size 32).
 It’s in good condition showing some crazing and fraying on the cartridge loops.

 The rifle is a U.S. marked Springfield Model 1873 Trapdoor Rifle cut down to carbine size.
 Its serial number is 67836, indicating 1876 manufactory.
 Its Indian decorated and shows rough use, but in much better condition than most Indian guns.
 The condition is consistent with the rest of the outfit.
 The mechanics are good, markings good (a little light on the side plate) and the bore is fair, showing lots of use but no pitting.
 The front sight is crudely mounted to the barrel and the rear sight, although complete, shows some breakage and looseness.
 The wood shows minor damage from use, but is still solid.
-The cleaning rod slot has been filled with a piece of wood (good job) and shows many years of use.
+The cleaning rod slot has been filled with a piece of wood and is worn smooth.
 All the tacks are still present and the butt plate removed and replaced with a piece of leather tacked in its place.
 Indians typically removed these butt plates and used them as hide scrappers.

-Clarks Antiques Firearms – Indian Scouts Guns and Holster Rig – Price $10,000.00
+Clarks Antiques Firearms – Indian Scouts Guns and Holster Rig – Price $9,500.00 SALE PENDING

 If you like this, you may also like our Historic Colorado Rangers Outfit